THE FLORUIT OF EINION AP SEISYLLT

 king of southern Powys was a man quite likely to offer shelter to Einion; he was the father-in-law of Einion's son.

-the "finding" is not with the result stated, but with how Einion first held the land.
-If we identify the brothers Llewelyn
+with the "finding" is not with the result stated, but with how Einion first held the land.
+If we identify the brothers

-and Llewelyn Fychan as sons of Maredudd ap Cynan ap Owain Gwynedd (which Maredudd had been Lord of Meirionydd until ousted
+Llewelyn and Llewelyn Fychan as sons of Maredudd ap Cynan ap Owain Gwynedd (which Maredudd had been Lord of Meirionydd until

-in 1202), those men were not born earlier than about 1185 and their rights to Meirionydd were not restored to Maredudd's
+ousted in 1202), those men were not born earlier than about 1185 and their rights to Meirionydd were not restored to

 Einion who carried it to a Prince of Powys that died in 1197.
 We shall refrain from offering the possibility it